Austin Princess: Austin Princess, Princess and Vanden Plas Princess Long Wheelbase Limousine (or Saloon)

+Popular culture

+At the height of Beatlemania, Austin Princess limousines were the Beatles' preferred mode of transport.
+According to their chauffeur/roadie, Mal Evans, the Princess was chosen because the wide coach doors opened allowing the Beatles to dive into the car to escape crowds of fans.

+John Lennon owned a 1956 Austin Princess Hearse which he bought secondhand from a mortuary in 1971 to use as his personal limousine for a few years.
+The hearse was famously used by Lennon and Yoko Ono in the 1972 promotional film Imagine that accompanied the album.
+Shortly after filming he customized the hearse by adding five airline seats in the rear of the hearse, (complete with ashtray arms).

+A 1964 Austin Princess was used during the state funeral of Winston Churchill, carrying his coffin through London from Festival Pier to Waterloo Station.
+The hearse survives and has been restored and put back into funeral service.

+On March 20, 1974, Princess Anne was returning to Buckingham Palace from a film premiere in a 1969 Austin Vanden Plas Princess Limousine when a lone gunman attempted to kidnap her.
+Several shots were fired into the car causing the Princess' bodyguard and chauffeur to both be shot and injured, but Princess Anne was fortunately unharmed despite being manhandled by the assailant.
+(This particular Austin Vanden Plas Princess was one of the last Princess limousines to roll off the production line in 1969 and delivered to the Royal Mews in 1972.
+As they went out of production, two were put aside for the use of junior members of the Royal Family for official engagements.)

 Vanden Plas Princess 1100/1275/1300

 The Vanden Plas Princess 1100 was launched in 1963 as a luxury variant of the BMC ADO16.
 Production of the Princess 1100 and subsequent 1275 and 1300 models ended in 1974 with 43,741 examples produced.

 Princess (ADO71)

 The final use of the "Princess" name was for the Princess 1800 / 2200 of 1975–78 and the Princess 2 1700 / 2000 / 2200 of 1978–81.
 This was not badged as an Austin on the home market (although it was badged as such in New Zealand), but was sometimes confused with one because for the first year of its life it was marketed (variously) as the Austin, Morris, and Wolseley 18–22 Series.
 It was succeeded by the Austin Ambassador in 1982 and thus marked the end of the Princess marque, although the Vanden Plas name continued as the most luxurious trim level in the Rover SD1 range.